bhits/dockerized-drools-guvnor/README.md

 ## License

-View [license](https://github.com/bhits/dockerized-drools-guvnor) information for the software contained in this image.
+1. View [license](https://github.com/bhits/dockerized-drools-guvnor) information for the software contained in this image.
+2. The war file in this repository is downloaded from [Guvnor release](http://download.jboss.org/drools/release/5.5.0.Final/) and credits go to drools.jboss.org

 ## Contact